theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Mizar and Alcyone certainly merited the blessing called down by the wise king of old on the man who hath his quiver full, for they had no fewer than fourteen children in addition to the two who were Dhruva' s.
 In the fullness of years King Rama also died, and Alcyone' s brother Viraj came to the throne—the eldest of the seven brothers.
 All the other six still survived, and were acting either as Governors of provinces under Viraj or as travelling inspectors, for the scheme that Mars had instituted long before was still being carried out.
 Several outlying provinces had had by this time been annexed, and the system of frontier guards had been perfected, so that the latter half of Alcyone' s life was a time of peace and great progress so far as the country was concerned.
 As usual Alcyone lived to old age, and finally passed away at the age of eighty-nine, after a life of great usefulness in which her many children had been well and happily trained.

-Chart XVIII
-North America

-23,681 B.C.

-Alcyone 1.
-Dhruva
-2. Mizar

-Chart XVIII
-North America

-23,681 B.C.

-Chart XVIII
-North America

-23,681 B.C.

-Nimrod

-Chart XVIII
-North America

-23,681 B.C.
+Chart XVIII - North America - 23,681 B.C.

-Chart XVIIIa
-Tartary

-15690 B.C.
+Chart XVIIIa - Tartary - 15690 B.C.
 (Birth of Orion)

 Orion was born in a Tartar race in Central Asia.
 He was the son of a high official, a governor of a district whose duty led him to travel constantly all over his province.
 In the intervals between these journeyings he and his family lived in one of the principal houses in the chief city of the province.